cyfyifanchen/dotfiles-and-tools/README.md

 2. `control` + `e`
 3. type the parameter.

 Now, how do you feel about this awesome Vim motion in every-day computer use?
 Pretty great, isn't it?
-Keep in mind that the philosophy is keeping fingers on the golden role of the keyboard by enabling HJKL Vim motion with KE.
+Keep in mind that the philosophy is keeping fingers on the golden row of the keyboard by enabling HJKL Vim motion with KE.

 ## Editor: Neovim